simsapa/simsapa.github.io/docs/features/search-queries.md

 Fulltext search matches words in full, not in part, e.g. 'bodhi' will not match 'bodhisatta', but words are stemmed and will match declensions, e.g. 'bodhiṁ / bodhiyā'.

-Searching with a single Pāli word will return results which include the inflected forms, the results ranked by the frequency of the term.
+Searching with a single Pāli word will return results which **include the inflected forms**, the results ranked by the frequency of the term.

 When searching for an exact text, use two or three words wrapped in double quotes, e.g.
 **"amatogadhā sabbe dhammā"** (including the quote marks).

+Prefixing the word with the '+' sign means a term must be included, the '-' signs means it must be excluded.

+**bhikkhu +kamma -vipaka** means should include 'bhikkhu', must include 'kamma', must exclude 'vipaka'.

 <!--
 **Exact Match:** it searches the content for exact matches.
 (I.e. it makes SQL queries with **%query text%**.)